ErasmusUniversityAutolab/FEB22012-StyleGuide/styleguide.md

 ### Override both hashCode and equals

-This rule becomes relevant when you are introduce to inheritance and the `Object` class;
+This rule becomes relevant when you are introduced to inheritance and the `Object` class;
 it is not likely you will violate it before you understand these concepts.
 It basically means that as soon as a class override either the `hashCode()` or `equals()` method, it should also override the other one.
 It is almost always incorrect to override only